Paid Search Marketing

 Want More Excel Goodness?

 If you’re still jonesing for some more Excel data-munging, we made a great addition to the WordStream Quality Score Toolkit not too long ago that offers a ton of actionable insight into your accounts’ Quality Scores.
 Get it here if you missed it the first time around.
+Looking to create impressive charts to showcase PPC with Excel?
+Try out this tutorial on making bubble charts on Excel.

 About The Author